 1. State 401 Water Quality Certification - Water quality certification under Section 401 of the Clean Water Act may be required from the Illinois Environmental Protection Agency (IEPA).
 The District may consider water quality, among other factors, in determining whether to exercise discretionary authority and require an Individual Permit.
 Please note that Section 401 Water Quality Certification is a requirement for projects carried out in accordance with Section 404 of the Clean Water Act.
-Projects carried out in accordance with Section 10 of the Rivers and Harbors Act of 1899 do not require Section 401 Water Quality Certification
+Projects carried out in accordance with Section 401 Water Quality Certification with Section 10 of the Rivers and Harbors Act of 1899 do not require Section 401 Water Quality Certification